paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2009-02-15-littlehampton_bomb.markdown

 With some excitement, yet still fearing I might be being led up the garden path, I set foot outside the house and walked towards the end of the road.
 Everything seemed quiet and orderly, nothing suggesting I was in the immediate vicinity of a suspected bomb.

-{% figure caption:"Bomb scene in Littlehampton" class:"u-abreast" %}
+{% include figure.html
-{% include image.html src="2009/02/littlehampton_bomb_1.jpg" alt="Bomb disposal team outside Littlehampton railway staion" %}
+  src="2009/02/littlehampton_bomb_1.jpg,2009/02/littlehampton_bomb_2.jpg"
-{% include image.html src="2009/02/littlehampton_bomb_2.jpg" alt="Police presence outside Littlehampton railway staion" %}
+  caption="Policr and the bomb disposal team outside Littlehampton railway staion"
-{% endfigure %}
+%}

 Upon reaching the main road, I looked to my right and towards the train station.
 There I saw a deserted road sectioned off with police tape, and a bomb disposal robot just in front of the station lobby.
 Turning to my left I saw a Royal Navy Bomb Disposal Unit and several police officers, who by this point were asking me to move towards them and away from the cordoned off area.